theinformatics/lyrics/Summer-In-The-Basement.md

 It's too warm, you are sweating fast, why should you go out in the heat,
 In your basement it's cold, and here - you have everything you need

-fast food, Snacks and your high end pc is cooling down,
+fast food, Snacks and your high end PC is cooling down,
 Your mom brings you food and stuff, your seat looks like a throne

 Why should you fly for hours to other countries and poison in the air